saransapmaz/cv-slam-object-determination/Ubuntu/necessary Ubuntu packages/hadibklm/README.md

        rosrun hadibklm collecter.py

 5. THIS IS IMPORTANT: As you are done exploring the environment, please stop the code by typing CTRL + C in terminal where "collecter.py" is working.
-You should see "Veriler kaydediliyor..."
+You should see "Data are being saved..."
 6. Do NOT close RViz application, in another terminal please type below command and ENTER.
 Until a picture appears, do NOT interrupt.
 Once you see a map, in same terminal type CTRL + C, and close.

         rosrun hadibklm map_reading2.py

-7. Activate virtual environment in another terminal, and cd to scripts (example):
+7. Activate virtual environment in another terminal, and cd to scripts (example do NOT copy directly):

         cd /home/username/workspacename/src/hadibklm/scripts